ignithor/assignment1_rt/README.md

 ## Run the differents Nodes

-After calling 'roscore' you can run the first node to display the screen with the first turtle with
+After calling 'roscore' in a terminal you can run the first node in another terminal to display the screen with the first turtle by running

 ```bash
 rosrun turtlesim turtlesim_node